stan-dev/cmdstanpy/docs/guide.rst

 Guide
 =====

-This tutorial will walk you through the different steps of using PyCmdStan.
+This tutorial will walk you through the different steps of using CmdStanPy.

 Install
 -------

-Pycmdstan is a pure-Python package which can be installed from PyPI
+CmdStanPy is a pure-Python package which can be installed from PyPI

 .. code-block:: bash

-	pip install --upgrade pycmdstan
+	pip install --upgrade cmdstanpy

 or from sources

 .. code-block:: bash

-	pip install -e git+https://gitlab.thevirtualbrain.org/tvb/pycmdstan
+	pip install -e git+https://gitlab.thevirtualbrain.org/tvb/cmdstanpy

 Basics
 ------